Writing for LSE COVID-19

-We encourage submissions of posts from 800 to 1,200 words that are written in an accessible way.
-We’re interested in global public policy responses to Covid-19: economics, finance, government, psychology and behavioural science, media, culture, global development and governance.
+LSE COVID-19 encourages submissions of posts from 800 to 1,200 words that are written in an accessible way.
+We’re interested in global public policy responses to COVID-19: economics, finance, government, psychology and behavioural science, media, culture, global development and governance.
 We are keen to include tables, charts, and relevant figures where appropriate.

-Contributors should normally be studying at doctoral level, or have significant professional expertise in the subject they are writing about.
+Contributors should normally be university faculty, studying at doctoral level, have obtained their doctorate, or have significant professional expertise in the subject they are writing about.

-To help authors with the submission process, we’ve compiled a list of some of the main style issues to keep in mind when drafting an article for LSE Covid-19.
+We’ve compiled a list of some of the main style issues to keep in mind when drafting an article for LSE COVID-19.

 Length and format

-To make our articles as readable and accessible as possible, we usually aim for a length of between 800 and 1,200 words.
+To make our articles as readable and accessible as possible, we usually aim for a length of between 700 and 1,200 words.
 We are also happy to post longer essays of over 2,000 words if appropriate for the topic.
-Please discuss this with Ros and Roch.
+Please discuss this with Ros.
 ‘Snap’ contributions of around 400 words are also welcomed, particularly if they are timely.
-Please send us your draft article in Word format, with your name at the top.
+Please send us your draft article in Word format.

 Audience, writing style and language

 Your article should be written with a relatively wide audience in mind, including policymakers and other non-academics.
-Economist special reports offer a good model.
-Our most widely read blog articles are written in a more natural style, so we recommend that you avoid overusing acronyms and academic terms, such as Latin words, or specific terminology that may not be well known outside disciplinary circles.
+The Economist’s special reports offer a good model.
+We recommend you avoid overusing acronyms and academic terms or specific terminology that may not be well known outside disciplinary circles: if you do, please link to a definition.
 Avoid introductory phrases like “In this post I will…”, or “This post aims to…”, and go straight into your discussion of the topic.

 Use short paragraphs made up of a few sentences.
 As with journalistic pieces, ‘lead with the best.’
 Don’t save your main argument or analysis for the end of the post.

 Write your article as a standalone piece, even if it summarises material in a longer paper or journal article.
 Try to present all of your argument and evidence within the text and avoid relying too heavily on information contained in external sources.
-Avoid phrases such as “In my recent paper, I have shown that Brexit is affecting the psychological wellbeing of EU migrants…” and simply say “Brexit is affecting the wellbeing of EU residents…” Remember that many journal articles are behind a paywall and not all readers will have access to them.
-Ultimately the aim is to present your research, not simply to describe what you have written elsewhere.
+Avoid phrases such as “In my recent paper, I have shown that COVID-19 has transformed attitudes towards the welfare state…” and simply say “COVID-19 has transformed attitudes towards the welfare state.”
+Better still, start off with a striking example of how it has transformed them.

 Unless your references are offline (for example, books), we use links rather than citations for references.
 Links should direct readers to more detailed reports or other pieces of research, news items or other blog posts.
 Open access sources are preferred to those behind paywalls.

-Please insert a hyperlink at the relevant point of your argument that you’d like to reference: e.g. “Joe Bloggs has said…” Please try to avoid using footnotes wherever possible and integrate material directly into the text.
+Please insert a hyperlink at the relevant point of your argument that you’d like to reference: e.g. “Joe Bloggs has said…” Try to avoid using footnotes wherever possible and integrate material directly into the text.

 We use narrative titles – a single sentence that sums up the main argument of the article.
 The more descriptive and catchy the title, the more likely the article is to be read.
-Try to avoid general topics (Covid-19 and cities).
-We’re happy to write these and get your approval.
+Try to avoid very general titles (‘COVID-19 and cities’).
+We’re happy to write them and get your approval.

-Try and keep titles to twenty words or less, if possible.
+Keep titles to 12 words or fewer, if possible.

 Graphs and charts